dazacher/README-Generator/README.md

 ### Title

-README-Generator
+react-portfolio

 ### Description

-The README-Generator is an app that takes information from the user and automatically generates a nicely formatted readme file as an end result.
-Information requested are things such as Author, Title of project, Description of project, Installation procedures, Usage, Licensing, ways of Contributing, Testing, as well as allowing the user to include a Profile picture and email address.
+This Portfolio was build using React.js.
+It has a header and footer component that appears on multiple pages.
+In addition, there is a single Project component that is reused multiple times on the same page.
+Navigation is done via a Router.
+This was very challenging activity and really helped me get a greater understanding of how React.js works.

 ### Installation

-Install the project by doing the following: To install this app enter npm install at the Terminal prompt.
-This will install all the app dependencies.
+Install the project by doing the following: No installation is required.

 ### Usage

-Use the app by doing the following: To use this app type node index.js at the Terminal prompt.
+Use the app by doing the following: Go to the link below to see the app run.

 ### License